../

 What does the error message "signal handler invoked for signal #4" mean?

-On some older computers, GCC may incorrectly detect AVX & SSE and generate optimized code for an instruction set not supported by your CPU.
+On some older computers, the compiler may incorrectly detect AVX & SSE and generate optimized code for an instruction set not supported by your CPU.
 When that happens, you'll get a message similar to this when you try to use Darknet:

 Error location: src/darknet/src-cli/darknet.cpp, darknet_signal_handler(), line #436 Error message: signal handler invoked for signal #4 (Illegal instruction) Version v2.0-117-g9bb62860 built on Mar 14 2024 14:23:14